 The Wildcat Peak Loop one of Tilden Regional Park’s best hikes.
 This mostly-wooded route climbs to a knoll with great views and then descends through a wooded canyon.
 Along the way it passes through two eucalyptus groves, Tilden’s nature center, and the Little Farm.
-There’s quite a lot of variety for such a short hike.
+There’s a lot of variety for such a short hike.

-Retrace your steps on the dirt road, passing the Peak Trail.
+Head back down the dirt road, passing the Peak Trail.
 The road descends steeply and passes the Rotary Peace Grove, a grove of oddly squat giant sequoias.
 Continue to Nimitz Way and turn right.

 Since it’s level and paved, Nimitz Way is one of the most popular trails in Tilden, with lots of cyclists, joggers, and people walking their dogs.

-© 2013 David Baselt
+© 2013, 2017, 2022 David Baselt